 What are the benefits of customer service management?

-The importance of customer service management can’t be overstated.
-CSM enables the support team to do their best work—whether that’s onboarding new customers or championing customer success for existing ones.
+CSM enables the support team to do their best work—whether by onboarding new customers or championing customer success for existing ones.

 The benefits of customer service management extend to support agents, too.
-Although they play a vital role in the success of a business, nearly 40 percent of agents say they haven’t been treated as well as other employees in the organization.
-And less than 30 percent feel empowered to do their jobs well, according to our CX Trends Report.
 With a CSM plan, customer service managers can improve agent training, allocate fair workloads, and ensure the team receives the recognition it deserves.

-1. Motivate your customer service team with rewards and recognition
+1. Motivate your customer service team with goals and rewards

 Showing appreciation and acknowledging accomplishments can lead to motivated, upbeat customer service representatives.